On The Art & Science Found In Sci-Fi Novels For Young Adults

 For example, dystopian settings frequently extrapolate current societal tensions and technological trends to their extremes.
 These worlds allow protagonists to challenge systemic injustice, explore the ethics of surveillance, or question dehumanizing technologies.
 In doing so, YASciFi uses worldbuilding not just to entertain but to frame ethical inquiry, inviting readers to think critically about their own world.

-It takes a lot of experience to learn how to work and live with extremes.
-Even though it can be considered natural that all possible scenarios are welcome, writers must learn how to mathematically think on putting pressure at the right points even if that means functions beyond limits.
+It takes a lot of experience to learn how to work and live with extremes, inequalities, grave injustices or corruption, political or not.
+Even though it can be considered natural that all possible scenarios are welcome, writers must learn how to mathematically think on putting pressure at the right points even if that means functioning beyond limits.

 ________________________________________